Next: Files directories and localnames, Previous: Bug Reports, Up: Top [Contents][Index]

 files are updated independent of TRAMP.

-Set tramp-completion-reread-directory-timeout
+Set tramp-completion-reread-directory-timeout to nil to

 speed up completions, File name completion.